 Google created a new algorithm that sorts the websites on search pages based on mobile compatibility instead of website relevancy.
 You want the website for your medical practice to be seen, and if your website isn’t mobile-friendly it won’t get to be.

 Video marketing is a way to get people to see what it’s like to be in your care.
 You want to appeal to your audience by showing them the quality of your facility and care.
 Giving your future patients something to expect when they show up is important in improving not only your online presence but your reputation in the real world as well.

 Video marketing helps build trust between patients and specialists.
 In 2019, more people are gravitating toward video content.
 We binge on it (and admit it, you do to).
 If you want your business to thrive, take advantage of that.
 And make sure to aim for quality video.
-You want your efforts to be worth it, so hire a media team and make the production as high-quality as possible.
+You want your efforts to be worth it, so hire a Marketing Manager with rich media expertise and make the production as high-quality as possible.